-The presence of a defect in the highway does not automatically mean the Council is liable to compensate you if you suffer injury or damage to your property.
+The presence of a defect in the highway does not automatically mean that we are liable to compensate you if you suffer injury or damage to your property.

-Hull City Council has a duty to maintain all the highways it is responsible for.
+We have a duty to maintain all the highways we are responsible for.
 Our highway inspection and repair regime is carried out in accordance with national agreed guidelines.

-If you think the Council have failed to maintain the highway, you will have to prove this by showing that-
+If you think we have failed to maintain the highway, you will have to prove this by showing that -

 - that this was the direct cause of the incident and that you have suffered a loss as a result